EurusCodes/T1-Weapon-Skins/README.md

 # Starsiege: Tribes Weapon Skins
 Weapon skins for the game Starsiege: Tribes.
-Some of the skins are not exactly weapons (i.e., repair gun, targeting laster)
+Some skins fall outside of the "weapon" category (i.e., repair gun, targeting laster).